yusufberk-k/neetcode-150/README.md

 ## Pace

-6 problems a week through the list, then 4 a week on review afterwards.
+1 problem a day through the list, then 5 a week on review afterwards.